plantir/ng-easy-setup/README.md

 * [SASS](http://sass-lang.com/) support via node-sass

 **Check out the [JSPM version](https://github.com/angularclass/NG6-starter/tree/jspm)--an alternative to Webpack as an ES6 build system.**

-> If you're looking for a preliminary [Angular 2](https://angular.io/) build, please use the [angular2-webpack-starter](https://github.com/angularclass/angular2-webpack-starter).
 ___

 # Table of Contents